pydeveloperashish/Retina-Blood-Vessel-Segmentation-Using-UNET-In-Pytorch/README.md

 2) Clone the Repo/Download the Repo

 Option 3.1:- If you have `bash shell` or `git bash` then you can download using running `init_setup.sh` file by running a following command.
+After running this you can directly jump to 4th point that is running the app.py
 ```
 bash init_setup.sh
 ```